geeknite/geeknite.github.io/_posts/2020-03-16-where-buy-fox34-volume-spacers.md

 tags: mtb components fox offers
 ---

+Fork spacers are components that are used to adjust the distance between the upper and lower fork tubes on a suspension fork.
+They are typically made of metal or plastic and are inserted between the top of the lower fork tube and the bottom of the upper fork tube.

+Fork spacers are often used to fine-tune the fork's spring rate or to adjust the amount of travel (the distance the fork can compress).
+They can also be used to adjust the height of the front end of a bike, which can affect the bike's handling and the rider's position.

+In general, adding spacers will increase the spring rate of the fork and decrease the amount of travel, while removing spacers will have the opposite effect.
+It is important to follow the manufacturer's recommendations for the number and thickness of spacers that should be used with a particular fork.
+Using the wrong number or thickness of spacers can result in poor handling and potentially dangerous riding conditions.

-If you are searching online for a Fox 34 volume spacer kit you won't find it easily, many stores don't even sell them online, or even will be difficult to find stock on some of them.
+If you are searching online for a **Fox 34 volume spacer kit** you won't find it easily, many stores don't even sell them online, or even will be difficult to find stock on some of them.

 Here you can see a few online stores that sell them: